Three best friends reunite for one more night of debauchery in the city of Vancouver as they chase the infamous magical can of Lucky Lager.

 “No, asshole, you didn’t,” said Joe.
 “More than anything you wanted to find that fucking “lucky” Lucky.
 And if both Leo and me got our wishes….then that means…”

 Chads eyes blew wide-open and a grin stretched across his face before breaking into a smile, and from a smile to a laugh, then from a laugh to a howl.
-“We found it!”
-He declared, shouting at the moon with his fist stretched into the night, “We found the Legend of the Lucky!
+“We found it!” he declared, shouting at the moon with his fist stretched high into the night, “We found the Legend of the Lucky!
 Whoooo!”

 Yes indeed, the boys had learned a lesson old and true that chilly evening outside the Pub 340.
 That lesson is this—while it may be so that there is no actual magic can that will grant its drinker their deepest desire, one cannot deny that there is something very magical about getting together over a Lucky Lager and sharing your deepest dreams with some old friends.
 And so, they made a promise to each other that they would get together, at minimum, three times a year whereby they could sit, drink and laugh knowing, when it comes to your real friends, time is never wasted when you’re getting wasted.